Yo, my people! What’s crackin’?

 Try to get lost in the city a bit but make sure you have Saint Petersburg Google Maps downloaded, you don’t want to actually get lost.
 You will find many monuments, squares, streets lined imperial era buildings, churches and museums.

 But bring a bigger coat.
 And an umbrella.
 And sunglasses.
-I don't mean overall, it's for the walk.
+You might use them all during your walk.